Iluvitari/AZ104-Notes/AZ-104 Overview.md

 ## Groups:
 - Can replicate from on-prem to aad
--
-Cloud groups:
+- Cloud groups (not from on-prem):
 	- Dynamic groups, automatically added to groups based on some defined attributes
 	- Assigned/dynamic manual/automatic
 	- Cant manually add to dynamic group
 	- rule for dynamic group

-Azure AD roles
+- Azure AD roles
 	- when creating group, yes indicates azure ad roles can be assigned

 ## Devices: